qiwei-404/masked-pun-detector-with-bert/README.md

 ## Results
 On the 1780 testing examples, baseline fine-tuning achieves an accuracy of 0.82, whereas masked fine-tuning achieves an accuracy of 0.86.
-This shows the masked dataset is effective in fine-tuning.
+This shows the masked fine-tuning could improve pun detection accuracy.
 However, further work is needed to investigate how much improvement on accuracy is due to masked fine-tuning as opposed the the addition of duplicate training instances.